-Rosh Hashanah* Thursday, September 5 – Friday, September 6, 2013
+Rosh Hashanah: Wednesday, September 20 – Friday, September 22

 GUIDELINES FOR RELIGIOUS ACCOMMODATIONS

 The College of William & Mary urges its administrators, faculty members, and staff to be sensitive to the religious holidays of organized religions.
 All persons should be able to participate in the essential practices of their faith without conflict with academic requirements, as long as such practices are in accordance with state and federal regulations and consistent with safety regulations of the College.
 The College offers the following guidelines.

 - As soon as possible and no later than the end of the drop/add period, each student has the responsibility to inform his or her instructor of religious observances that are likely to conflict directly with classes and other required academic activities.
 Each student has the responsibility to arrange his or her course schedule to minimize conflicts.

 - Based upon prior agreement between the instructor and student, a student who misses a class meeting because of a scheduling conflict with religious observances should be allowed, whenever possible, to complete without penalty the work missed because of such absences.
 A student who is absent from a test or presentation because of the observance of a religious holiday should be able to reschedule it without penalty.
 Absence from a final examination requires that the examination be rescheduled through the established process for rescheduling of final examinations by the Dean of Students.
-Graduate students should contact the Dean of the School or his or her designee.

-- If a scheduling conflict with a student’s planned absence cannot be resolved between the instructor and the student, undergraduates should inform the Dean of Students who will follow the established procedure for a class absence.
+- Graduate students should contact the Dean of the School or his or her designee.If a scheduling conflict with a student’s planned absence cannot be resolved between the instructor and the student, undergraduates should inform the Dean of Students who will follow the established procedure for a class absence.
 Graduate students should contact the Dean of the School or his or her designee.